-My midlife crisis started with a broken hip that started with a smart horse and a dumb rider.
-I was forty years old and forty pounds over weight.
+My midlife crisis started with a broken hip that began with a smart horse and a dumb rider.
+I was forty-five years old and forty pounds overweight.
 My horse was in great shape and enjoyed my pain tremendously.
 He laughed all the way to his new owners.
 I cried all the way to the hospital.

 I convalesced for two months.
-During that time I watched television, read books, surfed the web and ate lots of junk food.
-My forty pounds soon became fifty and I think depression set in.
-I never suffered from depression before so I can’t be positive.
-It may have just been the pain pills.
+During that time, I watched television, read books, surfed the internet, and ate loads of junk food.
+My forty pounds soon became fifty and depression set in.
+I was one of those very lucky people who had never suffered depression, so I can’t be positive of my self-diagnosis.
+It may have been the pain pills.

 An ad on the drugstore bulletin board changed everything:

 Must have a crime free background.